eiffel-community/eiffel-easy2use/wiki/markdown/Bundle_Cx.md

 The execution flow and docker containers used for the build steps will be re-used in included build engines Jenkins & Argo.
 Eiffel 2.0 events will be generated in build steps to log Cx execution activities.

-Dependent Eiffel 2.0 services will be loaded from the Eiffel2 bundle to provide capability to log/vizualize pipeline activities via Eiffel 2.0 events.
+Dependent Eiffel 2.0 services will be loaded from the Eiffel bundle to provide capability to log/vizualize pipeline activities via Eiffel 2.0 events.

 ### GitOPS